chadharrington/all_spark_cube/README.md

 make sure the cube is turned on and reachable over the network.

 #### Direct Download
-If you don't use Maven, you can download and use the client jar directly from GitHub, then download and run the [Hello World](https://github.com/chadharrington/all_spark_cube/blob/master/software/clients/java_client/examples/HelloWorld.java) example:
+If you don't use Maven, you can download the client jar and [Hello World](https://github.com/chadharrington/all_spark_cube/blob/master/software/clients/java_client/examples/HelloWorld.java) example directly from GitHub:

 ```
 $ wget https://github.com/chadharrington/all_spark_cube/releases/download/0.6-release/cube_client-0.6-standalone.jar